 - ensure that your PhD project is on track

 Great emphasis is placed on core transferable skills training by the Research Councils and the University.
 Your MRC Studentship provides funding for this training.
-The University of Cambridge’s Graduate School of Life Sciences runs excellent courses including courses in presentation skills and scientific writing.
+The University of Cambridge’s Postgraduate School of Life Sciences runs excellent courses including courses in presentation skills and scientific writing.

 - Personal Skills e.g. Leadership and Resilience